SecwatchERS/mapples/documentation-payload/mapples/contributing/Tasks.md

 ## Script Only Tasks

-Script only tasks orchestrate one or more tasks that are already built-in to Apollo.
+Script only tasks orchestrate one or more tasks that are already built-in to Mapples.
 For example, think about a `psexec` command.
 This command would first want to perform an `upload` to a target, then issue an `sc` command to create a new service, then another `sc` command to start the service.
-All you should need to do is add a new python file under `Payload_Type/apollo/mythic/agent_functions/` named `mycommand.py`.
+All you should need to do is add a new python file under `Payload_Type/mapples/mythic/agent_functions/` named `mycommand.py`.
 This file should be of the format:

 ```
 // import statements here